Code-Institute-Submissions/CI-MS2-card-matching-memory-game/README.md

 ### ***Acknowledgements***

 There seems to be quite a few memory game tutorials available on the internet.
 I've mainly used two, that are already listed above under "Technologies and Tools Used":
 Adam Khoury's - to a lesser extent, and Marina Ferreira's - to the greatest extent.

 Without Marina's tutorial I don't how would I've finished this project; maybe even how would I've started.
 Or how far would I've got, and how long it would take me to get there.
+The logical build of the actual memory game, the way it's structured, is basically hers.

 And I've always be grateful to Claire Lally, for being kind enough to send me a link to her readme.md file, when I was doing my very first project, to assist me in writting my readme - https://github.com/ClaireLally8/TravelDiary/blob/master/README.md